 - Patient Self-Management Support: A Chronic Conditions Practice Improvement Activity

 - Health Assessments: A Primary Care Practice Improvement Activity

-Please join AHRQ and CDN for a 1-hour Webinar discussion about starting or completing the education module, “Patient Self-Management Support: A Primary Care Practice Improvement Activity.”
-This Webinar is a followup to the “Part 1: Prepared Clinicians Confer on Strategies to Complete Patient Self-Management Support MOC IV and PI-CME (for PAs)” held in late June.
-This clinician-led, Web-based meeting (offered live and, subsequently, as a recording), offers diversified clinicians an opportunity to discuss THEIR project findings and plans for sustaining this Quality Improvement effort.
-Select here for more information.
+Please review this 1-hour webinar discussion, hosted by AHRQ and CDN, about starting or completing the education module, “Patient Self-Management Support: A Primary Care Practice Improvement Activity.”
+This webinar is a followup to the “Part 1: Prepared Clinicians Confer on Strategies to Complete Patient Self-Management Support MOC IV and PI-CME (for PAs)” held in late June.
+This clinician-led, web-based meeting (offered live and, subsequently, as a recording), offered diversified clinicians an opportunity to discuss THEIR project findings and plans for sustaining this Quality Improvement effort.
+Select here for a recording of the webinar.